Buyer Fit Snapshot

 Material compatibility cannot be guesswork; every supplier must press demonstration plates on your actual fiberboard, corrugate, and coated stock because a standard ink may look fine on a 250 gsm C1S artboard but crawl all over a 350 gsm kraft peel-and-seal box destined for Vancouver Island.

-Certifications matter: demand GOTS approvals, FSC-associated additive clearances, and manufacturer declarations referencing ASTM D-4236 or EN ISO 11885 before they call a formula “ocean safe”; vague verbal claims without documentation go nowhere with me when I’m presenting to the Calgary sustainability committee.
+Certifications matter: demand GOTS approvals, FSC-associated additive clearances, WRAP and BSCI audit records for the factory, plus OEKO-TEX Standard 100, GRS, ASTM D-4236, or EN ISO 11885 references before they call a formula “ocean safe”; vague verbal claims without documentation go nowhere with me when I’m presenting to the Calgary sustainability committee.

 During a dock walk in Ningbo I once saw a supplier keep a dedicated washout area with an inline filtration unit that captured every drop of solvent from the ocean safe ink jobs—seeing that separation convinced me the process was feasible because the partner clearly understood wash protocols and contamination risks, logging 98% recovery of rinse water before release.